 One Unified Platform

 From the very beginning, Lightbeam’s vision was to avoid incongruity at all cost.
 Our objective was to offer healthcare providers all the tools within all the segments they would need for total, comprehensive population health management to avoid the common trap of cobbling together multiple vendors and their software that address pieces of population health, but not everything.

 So, what providers end up with is risk stratification from one vendor, care management from another, and claims analytics from a third.
 Instead of the optimal “one throat to choke,” they not only have several throats, but when challenges arise, the vendors spend time and energy pointing fingers at each other instead of solving the provider’s problem.

 This scenario is not only an administrative and operational nightmare, but it also risks the quality of care provided to your patients, thus unnecessarily risking your scores on Medicare, HEDIS and other quality measures.

 Some vendors – particularly behemoths with boatloads of cash to spend on acquisitions – are buying up competitors specializing in complementary areas of population health, then trying to cobble them together into a solution that can be pitched as “end-to-end.”
-While the acquired companies’ brand names may go away, their software doesn’t – it’s still a situation where proprietary platforms live in silos and rarely integrate well or smoothly from a technology perspective, and most definitely not from an end-user perspective.
+While the acquired companies’ brand names may go away, their software doesn’t – it’s still a situation where proprietary platforms live in silos and rarely integrate well from a technology perspective, and most definitely not from an end-user perspective.

 Connecting these disparate systems via APIs or other interfaces are half-measures if you’re the clinician, health group, physician practice or ACO trying to use them.
 It’s a cumbersome process common with vendors who have cobbled together disparate systems, and it often requires users to have multiple sign-ons and multiple applications open simultaneously to accomplish what should be a one-click action.